jacobross-30/MCMC_Bed_Simulation/README.md

 Authors: Jake Ross, Emma (Mickey) MacKie, Niya Shao **Overview:**

-This repository contains my workflow for generating probabilistic realizations of Ninnis Glacier’s subglacial topography using a Markov Chain Monte Carlo (MCMC) framework along with geostatistical simulation.
+This repository contains my workflow for generating probabilistic realizations of Ninnis Glacier’s subglacial topography using a Markov Chain Monte Carlo (MCMC) framework combined with geostatistical simulation.
 This approach produces mass-conserving bed elevation realizations, allowing us to quantify uncertainty and explore the non-uniqueness inherent in subglacial topography.
 By constructing many plausible bed geometries, this method supports improved modeling of glacier dynamics, ice-sheet evolution, and sea-level contributions.

+Ninnis Glacier is a fast-flowing outlet glacier on the George V Coast of East Antarctica, draining into the Southern Ocean through the broad Ninnis Glacier Tongue.
+The glacier has a long history of rapid advance–retreat cycles: satellite observations show multi-decadal tongue regrowth punctuated by major calving events roughly every 20–30 years.
+These cycles highlight the glacier’s dynamic nature and the structural vulnerability of its floating extension.

+Modern geophysical work reveals that deep troughs and seafloor irregularities beneath the glacier tongue allow warm ocean water to access its cavity, promoting basal melting and influencing grounding-line stability.
+Geological studies also suggest that both Ninnis and its neighbor, Mertz Glacier, may overlie ancient impact crater structures—long-term controls that have helped guide ice flow and shape present-day glacier morphology.
+Together, these oceanic, geological, and dynamic factors make Ninnis an excellent testbed for understanding how local bed conditions influence outlet-glacier behavior in East Antarctica.

 We additionally compare our generated bed realizations with existing large-scale products, including Bedmap and BedMachine, to evaluate consistency, differences, and potential improvements in localized bed estimates for the Ninnis region.

 ![github figures 2](https://github.com/user-attachments/assets/e2efbc46-deab-4a72-abf6-c0c6b1982802)